UBC-Solar/sunlink/docs/SYSTEM.md

 The telemetry link is the name for the single Python script `link_telemetry.py`.
 Its main job is to link the radio module to the rest of the telemetry system.

 More specifically, it is responsible for reading the serial stream from the radio receiver, formatting each message into a JSON object, and making HTTP requests to the parser server.

+Due to potentially long round-trip times (~150ms) for HTTP requests made to a remote telemetry cluster, the telemetry link uses a thread pool to initiate multiple HTTP requests concurrently which results in multiple in-flight requests and a much higher data throughput.

-It also provides other minor features like generating random CAN messages for debugging and checking the health of the telemetry cluster.
+The script also provides other minor features like generating random CAN messages for debugging and checking the health of the telemetry cluster.

 ## Telemetry cluster